Sakth1/StaTube/README.md

 ## 🌞 Overview

 **StaTube** is a desktop GUI application built with **Python** and **PySide6**.
-It allows users to fetch, view, and analyze video transcriptions and comments from any YouTube channel.
+It allows users to fetch, view, and analyze video transcriptions and comments from any YouTube channel without loggining in and not using any API keys.

 The application utilizes a local architecture where data is scraped from YouTube and persisted into a local **SQLite database** (defined in `Data/schema.sql`).
-This allows for batch operations, offline viewing of fetched transcripts, and data export capabilities.
+This allows for batch operations, offline viewing of fetched transcripts, and data storing capabilities.

 ---

 ## 🔥 Features

+- 🆓 **No Credentials Needed**: Use the application immediately—no registration, login, or API key is required.
 - 🎯 **Channel Scraping**: Fetch the list of videos from any specific YouTube channel.
 - 📄 **Transcription Retrieval**: Retrieve and display video transcriptions (if available).
 - 💬 **Comment Analysis**: Fetch and display user comments for specific videos.
 - 🧰 **Modern GUI**: A responsive desktop interface built with PySide6.
 - 🔄 **Batch Operations**: Support for processing multiple videos.
-- 📁 **Data Export**: Export transcript and comment data for external analysis.
+- 📁 **Analysis Export**: Export transcript and comment analysis image.
 - 💾 **Local Database**: All data is structured and stored locally using SQLite.

 ---